Cefixime: History

 It was sold under the trade name Suprax 125 in the United States until 2003, when it was taken off the market by drug manufacturer Wyeth after its patent expired.
 Lupin started selling Suprax in the United States in 2007, and it is available in different formulations and strengths.

 Marketing

-Cefixime is marketed under many trade names worldwide; examples include Pancef, Caricef, Taxim o, Texit, Ofex, Cef-3, Denvar, 3-C, Cefim, Magnett, Oroken, Ofiken, Fix-A, and Zifi.
+Cefixime is marketed under many brand names worldwide; examples include Fixacef, Pancef, Caricef, Taxim o, Texit, Ofex, Ceftid, Triocim, Cef-3, Denvar, 3-C, Cefim, Magnett, Oroken, Ofiken, Fix-A, and Zifi.
 In India it is marketed as Zifi 200 and is commonly counterfeited.